elianafang/reply2reviewer_Ve3r/README.md

 # A6:

-😊We are grateful for this detailed and multifaceted feedback and take this opportunity to address your concerns with careful consideration.
+😊We are grateful for this detailed and multifaceted reviews and take this opportunity to address your concerns with careful consideration.

 We address the concerns point-by-point below: